Synthetics Test Settings

 • Copy (icon): A button to the right of each key name that copies to your clipboard a programmatic representation of the key’s value (see Value Variables).

-• Notes: The text, if any, entered in the Description field when the credential was created or edited (see Credential Settings Definitions).
+• Notes: Any text entered in the Description field when the credential was created or edited (see Credential Settings Definitions).

 • Updated: The last time that this credential was modified.